PaddlePaddle/Parakeet/examples/waveflow/README.md

 ## Synthesize

 Synthesize waveform.
-We assume the `--input` is a directory containing several mel spectrogram(log magnitude) in `.npy` format.
-The output would be saved in `--output` directory, containing several `.wav` files with the same name as the mel spectrogram does.
+We assume the `--input` is a directory containing several mel spectrograms(log magnitude) in `.npy` format.
+The output would be saved in `--output` directory, containing several `.wav` files, each with the same name as the mel spectrogram does.

 `--checkpoint_path` should be the path of the parameter file (`.pdparams`) to load.
 Note that the extention name `.pdparmas` is not included here.